 Acupuncture has been so impactful on my life and in being able to function in so many different ways.— Our Patient

-ACUPUNCTURE • ACUPRESSURE • ACU-CURRENT • LASER ACUPUNCTURE • CUPPING • HERBAL MEDICINE • MOXIBUSTION (MOXA) • CHINESE DIETETICS • SOTAI MASSAGE • GUA SHA
+ACUPUNCTURE • ACUPRESSURE • DRY NEEDLING • LASER ACUPUNCTURE • CUPPING • E-STIM (ELECTRICAL STIMULATION) • HERBAL MEDICINE • MOXIBUSTION (MOXA) • CHINESE DIETETICS • SOTAI MASSAGE • GUA SHA

 For patients who are needle-sensitive or those who prefer not to use needles, acupressure is a way to rectify the energy channels in the body using powerful acupuncture points coupled with targeted deep tissue therapy.
 See also Non-insertive needling and laser acupuncture below.
 Schedule your appointment here.